exercism/ruby/exercises/concept/boutique-inventory-improvements/.docs/instructions.md

 # 2. Refactor `item_names`

 Refactor `item_names` to use the new block shortcut you've learnt rather than hashes.
-As a reminder, the output should look like this:
+As a reminder, the method should return:

 ```ruby
 BoutiqueInventory.new([